matgj/matgj/README.md

 - 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/grosjean-mathis/)

-- 👨‍💻 Some of my public projects are available on [Product Hunt](https://www.producthunt.com/@mathis_grosjean1/made)
+- 👨‍💻 Some of my private repositories are products available on [Product Hunt](https://www.producthunt.com/@mathis_grosjean1/made)

 - 🌱 I’m currently learning Solidity by doing projects

-- 👯 I’m looking to collaborate on crypto projects
+- 👯 I’m looking to collaborate on web3 projects

 - 📫 Reach me @ mathis.grosjean.42@gmail.com